Iksas/lookscanned/README.md

 Look Scanned is a pure frontend site that makes your PDFs look scanned!
 No need for printers and scanners anymore - everything you need to do is just a few clicks.
 Inspired by [baicunko/scanyourpdf](https://github.com/baicunko/scanyourpdf).

+This fork removes web fonts that were loaded from third party servers.
+This allows the site to be used without "talking" to the Internet at all.

 ## Develop

 ```sh